galihap76/galihap76/README.md

 <hr/>

 > The top languages metric only reflects the languages present in my public code and doesn't necessarily indicate my experience or skill level.
 Lastly, most project repositories use the Indonesian language.
-English is only used in specific cases for foreign individuals.
+A repository project that uses English is intended for all countries.